 Dr Rex Stubbs OAM History Symposium

-The 2018 Rex Stubbs OAM History Symposium, which will be held on Saturday 25 August at the Deerubbin Centre, Windsor.
-The program will be announced shortly.
+In 2023 Dr Rex Stubbs History Symposium will be held on Saturday 4 February at the Deerubbin Centre, Windsor.

-The annual history symposium is an information sharing and networking opportunity for members of all Hawkesbury LGA historical societies and heritage related groups, as well as those in immediate environs.
+The annual history symposium is an information sharing and networking opportunity for members of all Hawkesbury Local Government Area historical societies and heritage groups, as well as those in immediate environs.
 It provides the opportunity for the representatives of groups to broaden their knowledge of trends in local and family history, heritage and collection management and to hear about projects that other organisations are focusing on.

-The free event recognises Dr Stubbs’ commitment to the Hawkesbury community, and aims to promote interest in the unique history of the Hawkesbury.
-Aimed primarily at Hawkesbury historical societies and heritage related groups, as well as those in the wider region, interested residents are also welcome to attend.
+The free event recognises Dr Stubbs’ commitment to the Hawkesbury community, and aims to promote interest in the unique history of the area.
 The Rex Stubbs Symposium is named in commemoration of Emeritus Mayor, Dr Rex Stubbs OAM, who was first elected to Hawkesbury City Council in 1983.
-He held office for nearly 27 years and was our longest serving Councillor.
+He held office for nearly 27 years and was our longest

 Dr Rex Stubbs was a descendant of six generations of Hawkesbury families and had a keen interest in family history.
 Born in Pitt Town, he was a strong supporter of the area that he grew up in and was determined that the history of the Hawkesbury, in particular Pitt Town, be recorded and he wrote many books on the subject.